Maritime Captain Somaasundram s/o Sinnathamby Called to The Bar

 Full Circle

-At 58, Soma has begun a new chapter as many of us start to think about retirement.
+At 58, Soma has begun a new chapter, just as many begin to think about retirement.
 He has now fulfilled his father’s dream.
 As I watched him that day, I did not just see a newly minted lawyer.
 I saw a man who had lived fully, worked relentlessly, and remained faithful to something that mattered deeply to him.
-To me, he will always be Soma, the boy from Standard One who never quite let go of a promise, even when life carried him far from it.
-That is what makes his story so meaningful.
-Well done, old friend.

 -------------------------------------

-Written and photographed by Adrian Cheah
+Written by Adrian Cheah

-© All right reserved
+© All rights reserved

 27 February 2026